 Please proceed to read this topic all the way through, but also be sure to check out the Venus Fly Trap Dormancy frequently asked questions page.

-Most inexperienced Venus fly trap growers make the assumption that Dionaea muscipula are tropical plants and that they should be kept in warm growing conditions year round.
+Many inexperienced Venus fly trap growers make the assumption that Dionaea muscipula are tropical plants and that they should be kept in warm growing conditions year round.
 However, the truth is that Venus Fly Traps are very hardy perennial plants.
 This means that they grow and bloom over the spring and summer and then die back to a small rosette every winter, growing back in the spring from their energy reserves saved up in the rhizome or root-stock.
 They can withstand frost and light freezes.
 However, freezes that last an extended period of time can kill Venus Fly Traps.

 In order for Venus Flytraps to survive long term, they must have a dormancy period every year that lasts three to five months.
 Experienced growers report that a minimum dormancy period of 10 weeks is the shortest amount of time required for a Venus fly trap to grow well throughout the next growing season.
 Without a dormancy, Venus Fly Traps will weaken and die over a period of time.
 During dormancy, Venus flytraps can survive without any light, but this is not optimal.
 And it seems that photoperiod, over temperature, is the more driving force for triggering dormancy in Venus Fly Traps.
 As the days begin shortening in the fall, Venus fly traps will start shedding their summer leaves.
 As the temperatures drop, their grow will slow.
 Flytraps will put out smaller, lower, ground-hugging leaves through their dormany period provided that the weather isn’t too harsh or too cold.